TheLord45/tpanel/documentation/build_android.md

 After starting _QtCreator_ click on `Open project` and open the file `CMakeLists.txt` in the source folder of **TPanel**.
 When the project is open, click on `Projects` on left panel.
-Select `Android Qt 6.5.3 CLang x86_64` on Intel based machines and `arm64-v8a` on ARM based machines, from the list and click on `Build` (hammer symbol).
+Select `Android Qt 6.10.0 CLang x86_64` (or a newer Qt version) on Intel based machines and `arm64-v8a` on ARM based machines, from the list and click on `Build` (hammer symbol).
 Now you see the _Build Settings_.
 Under `CMake` set in the _Initial Configuration_ the value of `ANDROID_PLATFORM` to `android-30`.
-Make sure the NDK version `25.1.8937393` is set.
+Make sure the NDK version `27.2.12479018` is set (`ANDROID_NDK` and `CMAKE_C_COMPILER`).
 If not, hit `Manage Kits...` and make this version the default or install it and make it then the default.
 I will not explain how to install the Android SDK or an NDK, which is part of the Android SDK.
 This is subject to the Google documentation of Android Studio.

-However: *QtCreator* supports the installation of the Android SDK out of the box and this has the advantage that everything you need will be there, but nothing else.
+> **Note**: *QtCreator* supports the installation of the Android SDK out of the box
+> and this has the advantage that everything you need will be there, but nothing
+> else.

 Click now on `Re-configure with Initial Parameters` (on the bottom of the `Cmake` box.).
 If everything went well, the tab should jump to